Rakeela/dragora-notes/2021-8-24-One-Hundred-and-Sixty-Seventh.md

 Marchosias expressed another part of that frustration (particularly as there was *no rescue for her* in a childhood scenario written to involve clear molestation), but I can't be 'Marchosias'.
 I'd rather not adopt a psuedonym drawn directly from the Goetia.
 I don't feel that source material gives me enough sense of what the characters *should* be... and anyways, 'Marchosias' is more someone who taught me than someone I am, because I learned such surprising things from playing that character in her own mind.

 ---
+I've bought a small collection of Christian books today from a local bookstore called McDonald's Book Exchange.
+The owner was working the register herself.
+She complained of a lack of business and gave me an advertising flier that I've promised to post up somewhere at my college.
+I don't plan to ask permission; it's a minor offense and harmless enough.
+(I know it's practically littering, but I also do unpaid cleanup work in areas that I frequent.)

+The store's selection is in most respects not stand-out.
+It's rather a hole-in-the-wall.
+Still, it saddens me to think that they cannot survive in our area.
+I love that Redmond *has* a hole-in-the-wall bookshop.
+I would like it to remain.

+There is one sense in which the selection at McDonald's Book Exchange stands out.
+For Christian books specifically they have the best selection in the area.
+I don't exactly mean bibles and books about the Christian canon.
+I mean books inspired by Christianity, whose authors are proud of the origin of their thought in religious contemplation and the values of religious communities.

+My historic engagement with Christianity has been abstract and reclusive.
+I contemplate the life of Christ on a near-daily basis, though I am not Christian I consider Christ to have been a forerunner of modern ethics from a surprisingly early point in history.
+Yet I am not... actually a prolific reader.
+It's strange to admit, but I'm more of a book hoarder than a reader.
+My desk is cluttered with partially read books all of which I intend to finish 'eventually', and I've just added a grocery bag full of books to the backlog.
+If I ever get deep into my backlog...
+I intend to learn more about the Christian perspective from within that perspective, as it is seen by people with the wherewithal to write books.
+I respect authorship.

+---
 Back to [[day-post-archive]]